borntofrappe/game-development/Games/Petri Dish/Timer/README.md

 # Timer

-In the projects introduced in the CS50 course, the lecturer introduces the `timer` module from the `knife` library, to manage delays, intervals, and tween animations.
-Here, I try to recreate the functionality with a series of dedicated functions.
+A small library to manage delays, intervals, and tween animations.
+It works as a replacement for the API introduced in the CS50 course.

+Each folder implements a distinct feature with a small demo.

 ## Delay